osowsky/radek/README.md

 This project was built to run in Windows and Linux OSes.

-To build all applications you MUST to run a console/shell and type "make + <Enter>"
+To build all applications you MUST to run a console/shell and type "make + Enter"

 Then, execute each app entering to its directory and type "qxx + input arguments" that depends on what app you want to test and assess.